 A: Four years of study are required in the professional program to obtain a DVM degree, regardless of the number of years spent in pre-professional or pre-veterinary preparation.

-A: Oregon State University Carlson College of Veterinary Medicine is sincerely interested in attracting qualified minority applicants as described in Student Selection Criteria.
+A: Oregon State University Carlson College of Veterinary Medicine is sincerely interested in attracting qualified underrepresented applicants as described in Student Selection Criteria.

 A: More information is available from the American Veterinary Medical Association or the Association of American Veterinary Medical Colleges (AAVMC) .
 Additional information can be found in a book published by the AAVMC titled Veterinary Medical School Admission requirements in the United States and Canada (VMSAR).
 To order this book, visit the AAVMC website.